 If you are looking for a more relaxing way to get out on the water try one of the many boating opportunities in the Valley.

 - Scenic Children's Lake in Boiling Springs is a great afternoon escape.
-The lake accommodates shallow-draft boats, canoes, and electric motor boats.
+The lake accommodates shallow-draft boats, canoes, and electric motorboats.
 Rowboat rentals are available at TCO Outdoors, located on the lake, on a first-come, first-serve basis during their hours of operation.
 The boats are modeled on the historic boats used by visitors when Boiling Springs was a resort town.
+(NOTE: TCO Outdoors will not be renting boats in 2020 due to COVID-19.)

 - Visitors can also enjoy boating amid the scenic mountain backdrop on Laurel Lake in Pine Grove Furnace State Park.
 Canoes, rowboats, paddleboats, and one and two-person kayaks are available for rental daily during the summer season or you can bring your own.